 - A minor defect is usually an insignificant issue, often related to the product’s appearance, that doesn’t affect the item’s function or form

-While QC professional generally follow these guidelines, you can and should define different defects under different categories as you see fit (related: 3 Types of Quality Defects in Different Products).
+While QC professional generally follow these guidelines, you can and should define different defects under different categories as you see fit.
 For example, some importers of promotional sunglasses might consider a scratch in the lens to be a minor defect.
 But you might specify in your checklist that QC staff treat a scratch found during inspection as a major defect, especially if your sunglasses are higher end.

 Once you’ve determined how to categorize each defect, it’s time to set a tolerance for how many of each category of defect you’ll allow in your order.
 If you’re utilizing the AQL framework to conduct inspections, setting acceptable quality levels can define the allowable defects for each category of defects for you.

 Remember to keep your QC checklist updated and as detailed, yet concise, as possible.
 The document should be comprehensive enough to include all your requirements but succinct and organized so that the relevant people can reference it quickly.
 You might assume that certain requirements or inspection criteria for your product are obvious to your supplier and inspectors.
 But there’s no guarantee either party understands these if you don’t include them in the checklist you provide before mass production and QC inspection.

 Other documents that help you prevent quality defects

 A QC checklist is typically the most effective document available for outlining importers’ product requirements and standards.
 But a checklist is by no means the only way to make your expectations known to your supplier.
 Other documents can also help you prevent quality defects early and hold your supplier accountable for any unacceptable findings in your finished goods.